-- (a) Error in copying of DNA (though it was rare) - (b) Random segregation of paternal and maternal chromosome at the time of sex cell formation. - (c) Exchange of genetic material between homologous chromosomes during the formation of gametes. - (d) Accumulation of variations occurred because of reproduction over generation after generation and choice naturally created wide diversity. - (e) In case of asexual reproduction, variation is severely limited as there is only one parent involved.
-Hence, the offspring is genetically similar to the parent
+(a) Error in copying of DNA (though it was rare)

+(b) Random segregation of paternal and maternal chromosomes at the time of sex cell formation.

+(c) Exchange of genetic material between homologous chromosomes during the formation of gametes.

+(d) Accumulation of variations occurred because of reproduction over generation after generation, and choice naturally created wide diversity.

+(e) In the case of asexual reproduction, variation is severely limited as there is only one parent involved.
+Hence, the offspring is genetically similar to the parent https://byjus.com

 11. How is the equal genetic contribution of male and female parents ensured in the progeny?
-Solution:

 Equal genetic contribution of male and female parents is ensured in progeny through the inheritance of equal numbers of chromosomes from both parents.
-There are 23 pairs of chromosomes but not all is paired.
-The 22 pairs are called autosomes while the remaining 1 pair is called the sex chromosomes (represented as X and Y.)
+There are 23 pairs of chromosomes, but not all are paired.
+The 22 pairs are called autosomes, while the remaining 1 pair is called the sex chromosomes (represented as X and Y.)

-Females have two sets of X-chromosomes while males have 1 X-chromosome and 1 Y-chromosome.
+Females have two sets of X-chromosomes, while males have one X-chromosome and one Y-chromosome.

-During the process of reproduction, fertilization takes place, where the male gamete fuses with the female gamete and it results in the formation of a diploid zygote.
+During the process of reproduction, fertilisation takes place, where the male gamete fuses with the female gamete, and it results in the formation of a diploid zygote.
 Furthermore, the zygote receives an equal contribution of genetic material from both parents.
-The male contributes 22 autosomes plus, 1 X or Y chromosomes.
-The female contributes 22 autosomes, plus 1 X-chromosome.
+The male contributes 22 autosomes plus one X or Y chromosome.
+The female contributes 22 autosomes plus one X-chromosome.